mmistakes/minimal-mistakes/_posts/2019-06-03-Digital-Transformations-Org-Changes.md

 To mitigate the risks of failures, I recommend narrowing the scope of the teams at the on-set.
 This gives the team a clearer direction, and allows for a simpler set of metrics to evaluate the progress.
 For skunkworks type projects, I recommend strong guidelines limiting burn rate, and have clearly defined stage gates to avoid digging a bottomless pit.

 Start picking a problem in the upper right corner of the feasibility vs. upside matrix.
 In other words, a highly feasible problem, with high potential upside.
-Make the scope as narrow as possible without sacrificing the need to have a positive ROI.
+Make the scope as narrow as possible without sacrificing the need to have a positive return on investment (ROI).
 A DX needs to show tangible benefits to shareholders.
 Now pick a metric that will be easy to measure for the business so that the project’s success will not be debatable.
 The best metrics have a clear line of sight to either revenue, cost, or risks/compliance metrics.
 Accuracy here, is less important than precision, and relative improvement.

-## Visualize the future
+## 2.1 Visualize the future

 Paint a picture of what future success would look like.
 It’s easy to skip over this step, but it is integral to the selection the problem space.
 By creating a clear, crisp picture (or even a video), it is easier to communicate to the affected organization and to the people joining the team what the future looks like.
 Make it real and involve stakeholders.
 Equipped with this picture, seek out a seasoned practitioner who will give you the right time of day and who will be overseeing the work from a critical vantage point of view.
 I highly recommend that you seek outside help and bring this person as a contractor/advisor.